phaubertin/crittersjs/README.md

 ------------------

-Once built, the `dist/` directory contains the complete demo as a single web page (`index.html`) that load the necessary scripts.
-One complication to keep in mind for local testing, however, is that some web browsers do not allow running workers from scripts loaded from local files.
+Once built, the `dist/` directory contains the complete demo as a single web page (`index.html`) that loads the necessary script.
+One complication to keep in mind for local testing, however, is that some web browsers do not allow running a worker from a script loaded from a local file.
 See [this Stack Overflow question](https://stackoverflow.com/questions/21408510/chrome-cant-load-web-worker) for some more context.

-The easier option for local testing is to run the following:
+The easiest option for local testing is to run the following:

 ```
 npm run start